Dr. Bernard Toney

 Conclusion: Many interventions have been utilized in the pre-hospital setting in an attempt to stabilize NCTH.
 Of these many interventions there remain a lack of standardized approach to this injury pattern.
 Treatment intervention success is multifaceted and largely depends on the wound type and individual skill level of the provider.
 Future studies are warranted to provide data about both their safety and efficacy and to derive at a establish standard of care for NCTH in the pre-hospital setting.

 Rogers C. Pre-Hospital Treamtment Modalities for Non-Compressible Torso Hemorrhage.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(3).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.

 Off-campus users can also use 'Off-campus Download' button above for access.